ErichDylus/Smart-Contract-Resources/Legal.md

 The proposed draft UCC Article 12 sets out parameters for a new defined term, "controllable electronic record(s)" ("CER"), which intends to provide the legal rules governing the transfer—both outright and for security—of interests in some, but not all, electronic records (controllable electronic records - designed to encompass many types of digital assets).
 The Article 12 rules specify the rights in a CER that a purchaser would acquire, and would make CER negotiable, in the sense that a good faith purchaser for value would take a CER free of third-party claims of a property interest in the CER.

-• The US's 21st Century IDEA Act (Integrated Digital Experience Act) establishes deadlines for federal government agencies to provide mobile and accessible versions of their websites, digital forms and services, and electronic signatures, greatly streamlining potential integration into smart contract processes.

 • Commodity Exchange Act and U.S. SEC and CFTC regulations may apply to digital currency transfers and purchases via smart contracts.

 • The Bank Secrecy Act, the Patriot Act, and other Anti-Money Laundering and Money Transmission laws and regulations are imperative US laws to follow in remittance of cryptocurrencies and/or fiat currencies through public blockchain technologies and in determining KYC requirements.

-• [0x Legal Wiki and Library](https://0x.org/wiki#Legal-Wiki) provides useful US law resources especially applicable to exchanges and DEXs, but also for OFAC and AML concerns

 • Tax laws and regulations (International treaties, Federal, State, and local) must always be addressed in transfers of value.
 NFTs may present some novel tax quandaries, as noted [in this article by Jason Schwartz](https://www.friedfrank.com/siteFiles/Publications/Non-Fungible%20Tokens%20_%20Decentralized%20Law%20-%20BanklessDAO.pdf)